lindeas/jilo-web/README.md

 ## config

-- edit index.php and set the system path to the jilo-web.conf.php
 - edit jilo-web.conf.php and set all the variables correctly
-- "database" is the sqlite db file for jilo-web itself, it goes to `app/jilo-web.db`, create it with
+- "sqlite_file" is the sqlite db file for jilo-web itself, it goes to `app/jilo-web.db`, create it with
 ```bash
 cd app
 cat doc/jilo-web.schema | sqlite3 jilo-web.db